Abdul Sattar Edhi Foundation, his quotes, and Personal Life

 Edhi Center Facilities

 Edhi centers offer many services such as saving the lives of infants and fostering abandoned children and taking care of handicapped and disabled people.
-It also facilitates the elderly people who have been disowned by their own family.
+It also facilitates the elderly people who have been disowned by their own families.
 Edhi has its own dispensary through which they provide free medication and medicine.
 They have a large network of ambulances that provide services including shifting patients to the hospital during accidents and emergencies.
-During natural disasters like earthquake and floods, Edhi center provided relief aid, recovered dead bodies from food and provided shelter to the people and also provided them food, clothing, and blankets.
-Edhi also provided free education to needy so that the can become self-sufficient.
+During natural disasters like earthquakes and floods, the Edhi center provided relief aid, recovered dead bodies from food and provided shelter to the people, and also provided them food, clothing, and blankets.
+Edhi also provided free education to the needy so that they can become self-sufficient.

 Few inspirational quotes from Abdul Sattar Edhi

 “My religion is humanitarianism, which is the basis of every religion in the world.”

 “So, many years later there were many who still complained and questioned, ‘Why must you pick up Christians and Hindus in your ambulance?’
 And I was saying, ‘Because the ambulance is more Muslim than you.”

 “Empty words and long praises do not impress God.
 Show Him your faith by your deeds.”

 “I do not have any formal education.
 What use is education when we do not become human beings?
 My school is the welfare of humanity.”

 “The Holy Book should open in your souls, not on your laps.
 Open your heart and see God’s people.
 In their plight, you will find Him.”